Listen & Learn Speaker Series

 September 2023 | Dr. Michael Hinojosa: A Rise to Leadership

-Dr. Michael Hinojosa is known for his leadership and career longevity in education.
-He has served more than 27 years as a superintendent/CEO of six public education systems, including two of the 25 largest school systems in America, Dallas ISD in Texas, and the Cobb County School District in suburban Atlanta, Georgia.
-While many locals are familiar with him as superintendent of Dallas ISD, he began his rise to leadership began in 1975 as a senior at Sunset High School, a Dallas ISD school.
+Dr. Michael Hinojosa is celebrated for his leadership and longevity in education, with over 27 years as superintendent/CEO of six public education systems, including Dallas ISD in Texas and Cobb County School District in Georgia.
+Known locally for his work with Dallas ISD, Dr. Hinojosa’s journey began in 1975 at Sunset High School, where a teacher encouraged him to apply for a teaching scholarship.

 Click Here to Listen